coridonhenshaw/weatherdata/readme.md

 The Weatherdata station identifier is in the form `partners/<step5>/<step2>` For example: `partners/dfo-ccg-lighthouse/nootka`

-Note: this technique does not work for partner stations operated by the Yukon government.
-To determine the identifier for a YT partner station:
+To determine the identifier for a partner station operated by the Yukon government:

  1. Browse to https://dd.weather.gc.ca/observations/swob-ml/partners/yt-gov
  2. Enter any sub-directory.